the-kido/cs-notes/content/Objects and Data Structures/Stacks.md

 - `Top` gets the top element

-a graph is a representation of vertices and edges?!!?
+A graph is a representation of vertices and edges?!!?
 - Points and things that connect the points